openshift/release/ci-operator/config/stackrox/stackrox/README.md

 CI](https://docs.engineering.redhat.com/display/StackRox/Making+changes+to+OpenShift+CI)
 and `Pull Request checklist` therein.

-### Release Template
+## Release Template

-`stackrox-stackrox-release-x.y*.template` files are template YAML used by automation to create config for release at branch time.
+`stackrox-stackrox-release-x.y*.yaml` files are template YAML used by automation to create config for release at branch time.

 *When changes are made to master or nightlies yaml consider if the changes are also appropriate for release branches.*